oscru/postsApp/README.md

   cd postsApp
   npm run start

-  /* Once the project is running then run the seeders */ npm run sequelize:seed
+  #Once the project is running then run the seeders
+  npm run sequelize:seed

+  #⚠️ In case on error, please run the follow commands.
+  cd backend
+  npx sequelize-cli db:seed:all
 ```

 ## 🛠 Skills